nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_patientcontact.md

 * ```Patient.contact```
   - Should be used to store contact details for third parties whose details can be used to contact the patient (e.g. a Parent)
 * ```Patient.link(RelatedPerson)```
-  - Should be used to store a relationship to another individual who meets **all* of the following requirements:
+  - Should be used to store a relationship to another individual (with their own separate set of contact details) who meets **all* of the following requirements:
     - has a personal or non-healthcare-specific professional relationship to the patient
     - who is **not** associated with the care delivery organization
     - who is allocated tasks specifically for the care of the Patient